csc-training/geocomputing/python/STAC/Readme.md

 * Paituli - in Paitui service (technically at CSC in Espoo), divided into mapsheets, one mapsheet relativly small.
 * Puhti - Paituli files in Puhti local disk

 The compute area was 1600 km2, the original 2m pixel size was used.
 The STAC search found 1 item from FMI, 16 from GeoCubes and 33 from Paituli/Puhti.
+Slope was computed with [spatial-xarray's slope function](https://xarray-spatial.org/reference/_autosummary/xrspatial.slope.slope.html).

 The optimal number of cores was 5-10.
 The compute time was very similar for all data sources.